1.1 Learning objectives

 The estimand is purely descriptive.
 This is a within-state difference of means, not a causal estimate.
 Any nationwide secular decline in smoking gets silently bundled into the \(-27\).
 That bundling is exactly what the later chapters try to undo.

-Common pitfall.
-Confusing the within-state pre-post difference with a causal effect.
-Anything that shifted the entire country between the two windows — federal anti-smoking campaigns, tobacco settlements, rising health awareness — gets attributed entirely to Proposition 99.
+• Confusing a within-state pre-post difference with a causal effect.
+Anything that shifted the entire country between the two windows — federal anti-smoking campaigns, tobacco settlements, rising health awareness — gets attributed entirely to Proposition 99 by the naive estimator.

 • Chapter 2 — Interrupted Time Series.
 Extrapolate California’s own pre-trend forward.
 Two variants: a linear growth curve and an auto-selected ARIMA forecast.